salvatoreraccardi/ORB1T-V19.0-ALPHA/README.md

 ### IoT with ORB1T V19.0

+*Many IoT (All-in-one) development boards do not allow isolating sensors from the circuit.*

 With this board, you have easy access to sensors, you can isolate them, you can add another microcontroller.
 Remember, this is a prototype/concept.
 My next goal is to increase the functionality of ORB1T.

+ORB1T V19.0 allows you to control individual sensors also using external microcontrollers.
+I2C bus and power bus can be used freely by the user.

 ### With ORB1T V19, you don't need